Two doctors talk with a patient in a clinic room while one of the doctors listens the patient's heart.

 About Lupus

 Lupus is a chronic autoimmune disease in which the immune system attacks healthy tissues in the body.
-Lupus can present with a variety of symptoms including swollen joints, skin rashes, kidney inflammation, fatigue, fever, and pain.
+It can vary in severity and cause many symptoms, such as swollen joints, skin rashes, kidney inflammation, fatigue, fever, and pain.
 Lupus is best diagnosed and managed by a specialist.

 Our experienced rheumatologists have the skills and tools to make an accurate diagnosis and outline a comprehensive treatment plan.
 We work with you and other specialists across Duke to help you manage the effects of lupus on your body’s multiple systems and organs.